SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 The styles in Spec format are similar to CSS but expressed in STON.
 Pay attention not to forget the leading periods.

-You can apply it on your Spec application sending the `styleSheet:` method:
+You can apply it on your Spec application sending the `styleSheet:` message to an application:

 ```
 myStyleSheet := SpStyleVariableSTONReader fromString: